Image

 Eugene was a lifelong member of the Tri-county sportsmen club and the N.R.A.
 He enjoyed the outdoors, hunting, fishing, and especially gardening.
 Cremation has taken place.
 A memorial service has not been scheduled at this time.
 Memorial contributions may be made to Arbor Hospice or to a charity of your choice.
 To leave a memory you have of Eugene or to sign his guestbook please visit www.rbfhsaline.com

-Patchy rain nearby, with a high of 43 and low of 38 degrees.
-Patchy rain nearby in the morning, overcast during the afternoon, clear overnight.
+Patchy rain nearby, with a high of 56 and low of 33 degrees.
+Fog for the morning, sunny for the afternoon, fog for the evening, mist overnight.